-The bastion host has limited storage capacity and is not intended for file transfers.
+The bastion host provides secure access to the HPC supercomputers, has limited storage capacity and is not intended for file transfers.

 Data Transfers by Size

 - Small Transfers: For small data transfers the web portal offers the most intuitive method.

 - Transfers <100GB: we recommend sftp, scp or rsync using filexfer.hpc.arizona.edu.